Ojuelegba (song)

 "Ojuelegba" is a song by Nigerian singer Wizkid from his self-titled second studio album, Ayo (2014).
-It was written by Wizkid and produced by the record producing duo Legendary Beatz.
-The song shares its title with the metropolitan subsection of Lagos Mainland.
-It highlights Wizkid's struggles as an underground artist, who roamed the streets of Ojuelegba to support his recording interest.
-The song received numerous airplay on all major radio stations in Nigeria, and peaked at number 1 on Capital Xtra's Afrobeats Chart for February 2015.
-The official remix of "Ojuelegba" features vocals by Canadian rapper Drake and English grime artist Skepta.
-It made its premiere on OVO Sound Radio in July 2015.
-The song was ranked 12th on The Fader's list of the 107 Best Songs of 2015.
-Prior to the release of the official remix, Ghanaian rapper Sarkodie released his rendition of "Ojuelegba".
+Written by Wizkid and produced by the record producing duo Legendury Beatz, the song emphasizes the singer's hardships as an underground artist who wandered the streets of Ojuelegba to support his recording ambition.
+The title is derived from the metropolitan area of Lagos Mainland.
+"Ojuelegba" received numerous airplay on all major radio stations in Nigeria, and peaked at number one on Capital Xtra's Afrobeats Chart for February 2015.

+The song's official remix features vocals by Canadian rapper Drake and English grime artist Skepta.
+It made its premiere on OVO Sound Radio in July 2015, and was ranked 12th on The Fader's list of the 107 Best Songs of 2015.
+Prior to its release, Ghanaian rapper Sarkodie released a cover of the song.

 Music video

 Background

-The accompanying music video for "Ojuelegba" was directed by Clarence Peters, and uploaded to YouTube on 5 January 2015.
+The accompanying music video for "Ojuelegba" was directed by Clarence Peters and uploaded to YouTube on 5 January 2015.
 The video features a scene of a bus conductor calling out to passengers to board his vehicle to Ojuelegba; Wizkid is seen boarding the bus.
 B-roll scenes of Ayilara and Itire roads were also included in the cut.
 The video depicts the dramatic and realistic perspective of community life in Ojuelegba.
 It also story-lines Wizkid's upbringing in the town of Ojuelegba and highlights his journey from grass to grace.
 Moreover, the video portrays the message of goodwill and family support needed to ascend during times of hardship.